Princess Isabella of Parma: Traité sur les hommes

 Isabella wrote a critical piece examining the status and behaviour of men in patriarchal contemporary European society, titled Traité sur les hommes ('Treatise on Men').
-She argued that women were as good and capable intellectually as men, perhaps even better, and mocked the male sex.
-Humorously, she described men as 'useless animals' who only exist to 'do bad things, be impatient, and create confusion'.
-Based on her experiences and maybe on her opinion of her husband, she concluded that men were 'deprived of feelings, [and] only loved themselves'.
-In her opinion, a man is born to think but instead spends his life 'with entertainment, yelling, playing heroes, running up and down, in other words, doing nothing but what flatters his vanity or requires no thought of him'.
-She summarised why, in her opinion, men were nevertheless above women in society: so that their 'faults can make [women's] virtues shine brighter', to become better every day, and 'to be endured in the world, from which, if they did not hold all power in their hands, they would be exiled entirely'.
-Isabella concluded that the 'slavery' of women is caused by men sensing that women are superior to them.
+She argued that women were at least as good and intellectually capable as men and mocked the male sex whom he described as “useless animals” who only exist to “do bad things, be impatient, and create confusion”.
+Based on her experiences and maybe her opinion of her husband, she concluded that men were “deprived of feelings, [and] only loved themselves”.
+In her opinion, a man is born to think but instead spends his life with “entertainment, yelling, playing heroes, running up and down, in other words, doing nothing but what flatters his vanity or requires no thought of him”.
+She summarised why, in her opinion, men were nevertheless above women in society: so that their “faults can make [women's] virtues shine brighter”, to become better every day, and “to be endured in the world, from which, if they did not hold all power in their hands, they would be exiled entirely”.
+Isabella concluded that the “slavery” of women is caused by men sensing that women are superior to them.